lmc-eu/twigx-bundle/README.md

-anotherProp="or this still work" not-this="{{'this' ~ 'does'}}{{ 'not work' }}" // this returns syntax as plain text but prop with dash work ifCondition="{{ variable == 'success' ? 'true' : 'false' }}"  // condition can only be written via the ternary operator isOpen  // if no value is defined, it is set to true
+anotherProp="or this still work" not-this="{{'this' ~ 'does'}}{{ 'not work' }}" // this returns syntax as plain text but prop with dash work ifCondition="{{ variable == 'success' ? 'true' : 'false' }}"  // condition can only be written via the ternary operator jsXCondition={ variable == 'success' ? 'true' : 'false' }  // condition can only be written via the ternary operator isBoolean={false}  // if value is false numberValue={11}  // if value is number 11 isOpen  // if no value is defined, it is set to true
 >
     Submit